Our research is editorially independent but we may earn a commission for purchases made through our links.

 One of the highlights of the fall season is the opportunity to visit a pumpkin patch, and it’s a whole lot more fun than just picking up a few pumpkins at the supermarket.
 Not only will you find a much greater variety of all shapes and sizes, but most include all sorts of other activities and attractions.
 Arizona hosts plenty of them, many complete with old-fashioned hayrides, petting zoos, mazes, food and drink, games and more.

 MacDonald's Ranch, Scottsdale

 MacDonald’s Ranch has been a family favorite for many seasons.
-Open from September 29th through October 31st in 2018, it’s conveniently located in Scottsdale for North Valley residents, but also worth traveling for.
+Open October 4th – 31st in 2019, it’s conveniently located in Scottsdale for North Valley residents, but also worth traveling for.
 It’s not a tractor that pulls guests out to the pumpkin patch to discover that perfect pumpkin, but a real western hayride, pulled by mules or horses.
 Kids of all ages enjoy the petty zoo where they can cuddle up to miniature ponies, sheep, goats, pigs, miniature donkeys and more.
 There’s also a hay maze to get lost in, face painting, gold panning at the gem mine where you can keep what you find, and a variety of games.
 Join the duck races, let the kids zoom around the dirt track in the pedal cars, play Conk the Cow, Cow Milking, Deluxe Jenga and more.
 There’s even an Old West town filled with antiques, along with plenty of food and drink offered by Blazin’ Barbeque.

 Mortimer Farms, Dewey